Country Club Mall

 Country Club Mall is a shopping mall located in LaVale, Maryland, a suburb of Cumberland, Maryland in Allegany County, Maryland.
 The mall has sixty retail units, as well as seven vendor stands on the main concourse.
 Located in the Country Club Mall is the Country Club Mall 8 Cinemas, the largest movie theater in Allegany County.
 The mall is managed by Namdar Realty Group.
-The mall's anchor stores are Ulta Beauty, Walmart Supercenter, Country Club Mall 8 Cinemas, and TJ Maxx.
-There are 3 vacant anchor stores that were once JCPenney, Sears and The Bon-Ton.
+The mall's anchor stores are Ulta Beauty, Walmart Supercenter, Country Club Mall 8 Cinemas, and Rural King.
+There are 2 vacant anchor stores that were once Sears and The Bon-Ton.
+Rural King replaced the vacant JCPenney space in October 2025.